Quick Meal: Simple Southwest-Style Quesadillas

 Anyway, when my vegetables are cooked to tender-crisp I start assembling my quesadillas.
 I’ll move the cooked veggies to one corner of the griddle and fetch my flour tortillas.

-Assembling Southwest Quesadilla Ingredients
+Assembling Southwest Quesadillas

 The griddle’s already been oiled to cook the veggies.
 But if needed I’ll re-oil the surface for the southwest quesadillas.